CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/safehaven-4.0.4-release.md

 ### New Features and Enhancements

-This is a patch release for [SafeHaven 4.0.3](safehaven-4.0.3-release.md) with only one particular new feature: at time of automatically deploying the recovery proxies using the GUI, the user now have the choice of not to create a new folder.
+This is a patch release for [SafeHaven 4.0.3](safehaven-4.0.3-release.md) with only **ONE** particular new feature:

+* at the time of automatically deploying the CLC recovery proxy servers using the SafeHaven GUI, the user now has a choice to NOT create  a new CLC folder.
+This will make it easier for the users to manage their DR infrastructure.

 Reference links to previous 4.0.x series releases:
 *  [SafeHaven 4.0.3](safehaven-4.0.3-release.md)